ShiratakiKun/PSX4Any/README.md

 MIT License

 # Credit
-This project would not have been possible without all of the following developers!
+This project would not have been possible without all of the following great developers!

-・BluestormDNA: "ProjectPSX" Original Developer >> PSX4Any is develop based on this.
+[ProjectPSX](https://github.com/BluestormDNA/ProjectPSX) >> PSX4Any is develop based on this.

-・NAudio: "https://github.com/naudio/NAudio" >> used this for audio backend.
+[NAudio](https://github.com/naudio/NAudio) >> used this for audio backend.